Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 **Skeleton**

-The wireframe was made in Balsamiq.
+The wireframe was made in [Balsamiq][Balsamiq].
 I was able to create a first draft of what I wanted my Portfolio Website to look like.
 Along the way of building my website I discovered that some features I made in my wireframe were not functional or difficult to create.

 So my website has not become exactly like the wireframe I created.